 PBSC students build marketable skills in our Cybersecurity Lab, which provides a unique environment capable of simulating real-world cyber threats.
-Learn about the lab and watch the video below.
+Learn about the lab and watch our video.

 Through the U.S. Department of Labor XCEL-IT program, Palm Beach State College now provides qualified students with specialized programs and job placement services in exciting, high-growth information technology careers.
 According to the Department of Homeland Security's website: "America needs well-trained professionals working in cybersecurity roles.
 These professionals are critical in both private industry and the government for the security of individuals and the nation."

 The XCEL-IT program offers students the unique ability to work with a nonprofit career center on targeted career opportunities.
 Make an appointment with our advisor to discuss your options, class choices and more.
 Get started in your cybersecurity program today!

 This product or workforce solution was funded in whole (or in part) by a $10 million TAACCCT grant awarded by the U.S. Department of Labor’s Employment and Training Administration.
 This was created by the grantee and does not necessarily reflect the official position of the U.S. Department of Labor.
 The Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.